|

 The art of

-The town of Val-David has become an arts mecca and,
+land management The town of Val-David has become an arts mecca and,

 in some senses, a refuge.
 Embraced and nurtured by the environment